cfsmp3/linux_framework_laptop/README.md

 These are just jotted down notes.
 Still a work on progress as I'm taking the opportunity to test more stuff I never had time to play with.
 It it not yet my daily driver.

+Almost everything comes from the framework community forums.
+Just compiled it here for convenience.

 ### Hardware
 Framework laptop, batch 3 (09 / 2021)